nitinR9/meteor-smash/README.md

 ### Meteor Cores

-There are 5 different kinds of core that are available in meteors of which 3 are rarely present inside normal meteors and 2 of them frequent inside exploding meteors due to presence of highly unstable core.
+There are 5 different kinds of core that are available in meteors of which 3 are rarely present inside normal meteors and rest of 2 are frequent at occuring inside exploding meteors due to presence of highly unstable core.

 Normal Powerup Core
-   - Core 1: Green in colour and increase the health of spacesip
+   - Core 1: Green in colour and increase the health of spaceship
    - Core 2: Yellow in colour to refill corepower
-   - Core 3: Orange in colour and it reduces overload level by decresing high temperatures of the engine.
+   - Core 3: Orange in colour and it reduces overload level by decreasing high temperatures of the engine.

 Danger Powerup Core
    - Core 4: Red in colour, it directly reduces health